Gambling and online casinos in Kenya

 Gambling in Kenya has a long history.

-Back in 1966, Betting, Lotteries and Gaming Act was adopted,
+Back in 1966, the Betting, Lotteries and Gaming Act was adopted, making the country one of the first in Africa to officially allow gambling.

 With the development of mobile technologies in the 2010s

-where mobile betting and digital lotteries have become widespread.
+Kenya has pioneered online betting, where mobile betting and digital lotteries have become mainstream.

 Legislation and regulation